 There are loads of other colourful legends about Ireland’s favourite saint.
 A good source can be found on Project Gutenberg.
 We’ve chose a small selection of ancient anecdotes about him.

 You may also be interested in the touching tale of St. Valentine.

 There are lots of stories about St. Patrick, and in a moment I’ll tell you some of them.
-But first I’ll just tell you briefly about his life.
+First I’ll just tell you briefly about his life.
 He was born in Wales which is just across the sea from Ireland.
 It was the year 373, and the Romans still ruled that part of the world.
-Many of the people in Wales and Ireland were druids, who worshipped the sun and other aspects of nature.
-But Patrick was a Christian.
+Many of the people in Wales and Ireland were Druids, who worshipped the sun and other aspects of nature – but Patrick was a Christian.

 When Patrick was 16 years old, he was walking along the beach when some pirates seized him.
 They took him to Ireland and sold him as a slave where he worked in the fields.
 One day, he heard God telling him to escape, and he ran down to the sea where he found a ship waiting to take him home.
 When he was grown up, he heard a voice calling on him to return to Ireland and to tell the people there about Christianity – which is what he did.